Petra: Emergence of Petra

 The Nabataeans were one among several nomadic Bedouin tribes that roamed the Arabian Desert and moved with their herds to wherever they could find pasture and water.
 Although the Nabataeans were initially embedded in Aramaic culture, theories about them having Aramean roots are rejected by many modern scholars.
 Instead, archaeological, religious and linguistic evidence confirm that they are a northern Arabian tribe.
 Current evidence suggests that the Nabataean name for Petra was Raqēmō, variously spelled in inscriptions as rqmw or rqm.

-The Jewish historian Josephus (ca. 37–100 AD) writes that the region was inhabited by the Midianites during the time of Moses, and that they were ruled by five kings, one of whom was Rekem.
-Josephus mentions that the city, called Petra by the Greeks, "ranks highest in the land of the Arabs" and was still called Rekeme by all the Arabs of his time, after its royal founder (Antiquities iv.
+According to the Hebrew Bible, the region was inhabited by the Midianites during the time of Moses, and they were ruled by five kings, one of whom was Rekem (Num.
+31:8, Jos.
+13:21).
+Josephus mentions that a city called Petra by the Greeks "ranks highest in the land of the Arabs" and was still called Rekeme by all the Arabs of his time, after its royal founder (Antiquities iv.
 7, 1; 4, 7).
 The Onomasticon of Eusebius also identified Rekem as Petra.
 Arabic raqama means "to mark, to decorate", so Rekeme could be a Nabataean word referring to the famous carved rock façades.
 In 1964, workmen clearing rubble away from the cliff at the entrance to the gorge found several funerary inscriptions in Nabatean script.
 One of them was to a certain Petraios who was born in Raqmu (Rekem) and buried in Garshu (Jerash).

 An old theory held that Petra might be identified with a place called sela in the Hebrew Bible.
 Encyclopædia Britannica (1911) states that the Semitic name of the city, if not Sela, would remain unknown.
 It nevertheless cautioned that sela simply means "rock" in Hebrew, and thence might not be identified with a city where it occurs in the biblical text in the book of Obadiah.
 It is possible that the city was part of the nation of Edom.

 The passage in Diodorus Siculus (xix.
 94–97) described the Nabataeans at the time as a nomadic group of people who believed that those who owned possessions could be easily compelled by those who held power, this would drastically change as the centuries went on.

 This text further describes the expeditions which Antigonus sent against the Nabataeans in 312 BC, was understood by some researchers to throw some light upon the history of Petra, but the "petra" (Greek for rock) referred to as a natural fortress and place of refuge cannot be a proper name, and the description implies that there was no town in existence there at the time.